 each article in currentUser.getArticles()

 Note the user authentication check.
-If you don't do it, the code will crash because the hasArticles()
+If you don't do it, the code will crash.
+It happens because we call the hasArticles()

-(if no one is logged in, there's no user).
-When there are one or two of these checks, it's okay, but if there are a lot of them, the code gets cluttered quickly.
-In addition, it's very easy to forget to insert such a check.
+(if nobody logged in, there's no user).
+When there are one or two of these checks, it's okay.
+But if there are many, the code gets cluttered quickly.
+In addition, it's easy to forget to insert such a check.

 Is there any other way to solve this problem?
 It turns out there is.
 You can use subtype polymorphism.
-To do this, a class is created that describes an unauthenticated user, such as Guest.
-Then all the necessary methods that we want to get polymorphic behavior for are added to it.
+To do so, we create a class that describes an unauthenticated user, such as Guest.
+Then we can add all the necessary methods to get polymorphic behavior:

 class Guest